armoriq/conmap/README.md

 ## Features

 - **Subnet discovery** – Detects local subnets automatically and probes HTTP/HTTPS endpoints for MCP support.
-- **MCP fingerprinting** – Validates headers, capability manifests, and well-known paths to confirm MCP compatibility.
+- **Target-aware JSON-RPC probing** – When you supply explicit MCP URLs, Conmap issues the standard `initialize`, `tools/list`, `resources/list`, and `prompts/list` JSON-RPC calls as well as GET requests so nothing is missed.
+- **SAFE‑MCP coverage** – Reports SAFE-MCP technique matches alongside a 0 → 100 risk score that reflects the severity and detection source of every finding.
 - **Vulnerability analysis** – Applies Schema Inspector, Chain Attack Detector, and LLM Analyzer heuristics inspired by the safe-mcp framework.
-- **OpenAI integration** – Uses GPT-4o for semantic reviews of tool descriptions with transparent caching.
+- **OpenAI integration** – Uses GPT-4o for semantic reviews of tool descriptions with transparent caching and configurable batch sizing.
 - **Layered depth** – Choose basic, standard, or deep analysis (deep enables AI semantics and richer chain detection with privilege paths).
-- **Automation-ready output** – Produces structured JSON reports grouped by endpoint, tool, resource, and prompt.
+- **Automation-ready output** – Produces structured JSON reports grouped by endpoint, tool, resource, and prompt, including SAFE-MCP technique summaries and the cumulative risk score.
 - **Interfaces** – Provides both a Typer-based CLI and FastAPI server for flexible deployments.

 ## Quick Start